 What does it mean?
 The copyrighted materials should not be available to students after the class session or course is complete.
-At LTU, Blackboard courses are made unavailable several weeks after the end of a semester to accommodate closing course activities.
+At LTU, Canvas course pages are made unavailable several weeks after the end of a semester to accommodate closing course activities.
 The instructor can also limit the availability of course folders containing copyrighted information.

 "(bb) unauthorized further dissemination of the work in accessible form by such recipients to others"